 But of course we also get some negative reactions from other sources, for example last year a mother sued us because we showed too shocking live images during our live show at a festival.
 She apparently was there with her own little child and sued us because we showed too violent images.
 I do understand her concern, but frankly, just switch on your TV and you get to see such images every day …

-I’ve read that Suicide Commando will be performing at this year WGT festival! it will be great to catch you again live on stage ! do you have any other gigs scheduled for spring and summer ? we all hope to see you again live in Athens very soon
+EW: Do you have any other gigs scheduled for spring and summer ? we all hope to see you again live in Athens very soon…

-Well, I usually just grab the opportunity to thank all my fans in my interviews, so I won’t do otherwise this time, so I hereby would like to thank all my greek fans for their neverending support over the years.
-I know there are quite a few suicide commando fans in Greece (we even have a greek myspace fanbase, thank you Sverd for keeping that alive !), so thank you all.
+JOHAN VAN ROY: Well, I usually just grab the opportunity to thank all my fans in my interviews, so I won’t do otherwise this time, so I hereby would like to thank all my greek fans for their neverending support over the years.
+I know there are quite a few suicide commando fans in Greece, so thank you all.
 I hope you’ll enjoy the new album and I certainly hope to do more shows in Greece soon.
 See you in hell !